 Lincoln Financial Advisors Corporation Background

-The company refers to its advisors as investment advisor representatives (IARs) and, as noted earlier, sometimes uses the name Sagemark Consulting.
+LFA refers to its advisors as investment advisor representatives (IARs) and, as noted earlier, sometimes uses the name Sagemark Consulting.

 Lincoln Financial Advisors Corporation Client Types and Minimum Account Sizes

 Lincoln Financial Advisors Corporation works with non-high-net-worth individuals, high-net-worth individuals, pension and profit-sharing plans, charitable organizations, corporations and other businesses and community properties.

 Minimum account requirements at this firm vary depending on the type of service you choose.
 However, they typically range from $25,000 to $100,000.
 Financial planning services do not require a minimum, though.

 Lincoln Financial Advisors Corporation offers financial planning services, as well as various types of investment advisory programs.
 With a brokerage account, for example, an advisor, as your broker, can provide investment recommendations.
 You pay a transaction-based fee such as a sales load when purchasing shares of a mutual fund.
 This type of service may suit you if you prefer a hands-on-approach to investing with advice when you want it.

 On the other hand, you can opt for a separately managed account (SMA).
 In this case, the advisor tailors your portfolio to your individual needs and risk tolerance.
 The advisor would take control of the account and monitor it continuously while making adjustments when needed.
 This program typically involves an asset-based fee for ongoing investment management services - along with other expenses such as transaction and custodial costs.
 Alternately, you could enroll in a wrap-fee program, where there's one all-inclusive fee that covers the advisory fee, brokerage fees and other expenses.